peterhinch/micropython-async/TUTORIAL.md

 file which is silently failing to run.
 Use a tool such as pylint for general syntax checking (pylint currently misses this error).

 The script produces false positives.
-In part this is by design: asynchronous functions are first class objects; you can pass them to functions and can store them in data structures.
-Depending on the program semantics you may intend to store the function or the outcome of its execution.
-The script aims to ignore normal cases while identifying other instances for review.
+This is by design: coros are first class objects; you can pass them to functions and can store them in data structures.
+Depending on the program logic you may intend to store the function or the outcome of its execution.
+The script can't deduce the intent.
+It aims to ignore cases which appear correct while identifying other instances for review.
+Assume `foo` is a coro declared with `async def`:

 ```python
 loop.run_until_complete(foo())  # No warning